The Ultimate Diet Guide – Understand Different Diets

-Often labelled as fasting but not technically so as calories are still consumed.
-The 5:2 diet involves eating restricted calories on two days per week – 500 for women, 600 for men – and a less restricted approach on the other five days of the week.
+Often labelled as fasting but not technically so as still consuming some calories.
+However, the 5:2 diet involves eating restricted calories on two days per week – 500 for women, 600 for men – and a less restricted approach on the other five days of the week.

 Shot to fame after a BBC documentary on the reported benefits which laid the seeds to many magazine articles and Christmas stocking books.

-There are different forms of the vegetarian diet, but essentially it means eating a diet that does not contain animal meat or fish.
-Typically dairy, eggs and other animal-derived products are allowed.
+There are different forms of the vegetarian diet; however, essentially it means eating a diet that does not contain animal meat or fish.
+Typically they allow dairy, eggs and other animal-derived products.

-As much a lifestyle and a philosophy as a ‘diet’, vegans will not consume any products or foods that are derived from animals.
+As much a lifestyle and a philosophy as a ‘diet’, vegans will not consume any products or foods deriving from animals.
 This includes, of course, meat and fish and also covers eggs, dairy, leather and even honey.
-Vegans often follow their diet due to ethical and moral reasons, as well as health.
+Furthermore, Vegans often follow their diet due to ethical and moral reasons, as well as health.

 What is the best diet?